aejay-m/TVlusion/README.md

 ## Hello there

-**About this project** : TVlusion is a customers' subscription  system school project in Database Management System
+**About this project** : TVlusion is a customers' subscription  system school project in my Information Management subject

 The **“TVlusion”** application will be able to handle large quantities of information related